Psykotikism/No_Friendly-Fire/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 ## About
-Just a simple plugin that disables friendly fire.
+Disables friendly fire.

-### What makes No Friendly-Fire viable in Left 4 Dead/Left 4 Dead 2?
-The plugin stops players from damaging each other.
-It's useful for encouraging teamwork and discouraging teamkilling.

-### Requirements
+## Requirements
-SourceMod 1.9.X or higher
+1. `SourceMod 1.9` or higher

-### Installation
+## Installation
 1. Delete files from old versions of the plugin.
 2. Extract the folder inside the .zip file.
 3. Place all the contents into their respective folders.
 4. If prompted to replace or merge anything, click yes.
-5. Load up the No Friendly-Fire.
+5. Load up `No Friendly-Fire` by doing one of the following:
-	- Type `sm_rcon sm plugins load "no_friendly-fire"` in console.
+- Type `sm_rcon sm plugins unload "no_friendly-fire"` in console.
-	- OR restart the server.
+- Restart the server.
-6. Customize No Friendly-Fire (Config file generated on first load).
+6. Customize `No Friendly-Fire` (Config file generated on first load).

-### Uninstalling/Upgrading to Newer Versions
+## Uninstalling/Upgrading to Newer Versions
 1. Delete `no_friendly-fire.smx` from `addons/sourcemod/plugins` folder.
 2. Delete `no_friendly-fire.sp` from `addons/sourcemod/scripting` folder.
 3. Delete `no_friendly-fire.cfg` from `cfg/sourcemod` folder.
 4. Follow the Installation guide above.
 (Only for upgrading to newer versions.)

-### Disabling
+## Disabling
 1. Move `no_friendly-fire.smx` to `plugins/disabled` folder.
-2. Unload No Friendly-Fire.
+2. Unload `No Friendly-Fire` by doing one of the following:
 - Type `sm_rcon sm plugins unload "no_friendly-fire"` in console.
-	- OR restart the server.
+- Restart the server.

 ## Configuration Variables (ConVars/CVars)
 ```